Dissolving a Guardianship in Iowa

 If the petition to terminate the guardianship is denied, then no other petition to terminate can be filed for at least six months.

-See also Guardianship of Children in Iowa
+See also Substance Abuse Commitment in Iowa